waagsociety/citysdk-rubygem/README.md

 In order to best get an overview of the way to use the gem to import files into the CitySDK LD API, have a look at the [`admr` importer](https://github.com/waagsociety/citysdk-amsterdam/tree/master/importers/admr) for the top-level administrative regions in the Netherlands.
 The data consists of three ESRI Shapefiles; the importer is well-commented, explaining most of the possibilities of the gem.

+The `bin` directory contains a preliminary version of the CitySDK LD API CLI tool. __😁 Warning, unfinished 😁!__

 ## Installation

 To install it just install the gem: